wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 reads and writes in the per-file metadata and selects the logging scheme for the next epoch when the current epoch ends.
 The paper suggests that if the percentage of writes exceeds an empirical ratio of 40%, then the logging scheme for the next epoch will be redo logging.
 Otherwise it will be undo logging.

+On crash recovery, the handler scans per-file metadata on persistent storage and determines whether a file needs to be restored to the most recent committed epoch by checking whether the file has any outstanding log entries from the non-most-up-to-date epoch.
+Files with outstanding log entries are restored by copying undo or redo data back to their original locations in the file.